 It has 3x DisplayPort, 1x HDMI, 1x USB Type C, and 6 and 8-pin power connector.
 It will just about boost to 2000MHZ on its own and still hover around the low 60’s (FPS).

 The cooling solution features three easily detachable 85 mm fans.
-Moving onto the heatsink, it is copper and aluminum with half a dozen 6 mm heat pipes all of which come in direct contact with RTX 2080, so there is no copper base here and that is why the cooler is so much lighter than the version found on the founder’s edition.
+Moving onto the heatsink, it is copper and aluminium with half a dozen 6 mm heat pipes all of which come in direct contact with RTX 2080, so there is no copper base here and that is why the cooler is so much lighter than the version found on the founder’s edition.

-There is an aluminum backplate underneath on which we found three thermal pads to effectively spread the heat.
+There is an aluminium backplate underneath on which we found three thermal pads to effectively spread the heat.
 The overclocking with the card could’ve been better, nonetheless, the card really breaks any sort of sweat at 4k and the stock fan curve keeps it at ~70c.
 You can adjust your fan curve and have it gaming 4k at 62 degrees C steady.
 We did experience some coil whine but it was within tolerable levels.

 Gigabyte’s cooler is extremely easy to remove, making this an exceptional water cooling card.
 Literally, 4 screws and unplug the fan headers and the Cooler is off.
 To summarize, it is a decent bet for gamers who aren’t too hot for aggressive GPU designs and rather inclined more towards a stealthy looking card with compelling performance figures.